James Comer: Tenure

 After Joe Biden ended his 2024 presidential re-election campaign and Vice President Kamala Harris became the Democratic Party presidential nominee, Comer in August 2024 announced an investigation into Harris' actions in regard to U.S. Customs and Border Protection and the United States-Mexico border, with Comer declaring that it was "unclear what actions, if any, Vice President Harris has taken to fix the border crisis".
 Later in August 2024, Comer announced another investigation, this time on the Democratic Party's vice-presidential nominee, Tim Walz, the governor of Minnesota, as Comer asked the Federal Bureau of Investigation to provide information on Walz in relation to China.

+In July 2026, Comer introduced legislation requiring additional congressional approval for any changes in taxes and fees by the local Washington, D.C. government.